istio-ecosystem/sail-operator/bundle/README.md

 determines how the microservices comprising the application are used to serve requests.
 The review information comes from one of three services: `reviews-v1`, `reviews-v2` or `reviews-v3`.
-If you deploy the `bookinfo` application without defining the `reviews` virtual service, then the mesh uses a round robin rule to route requests to a service.
+If you deploy the `bookinfo` application without defining the `reviews` virtual service, then the mesh uses a round-robin rule to route requests to a service.

 By deploying the `reviews` virtual service, you can specify a different behavior.